MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 This article provides a step-by-step tutorial for configuring a non-MSIX packaged app so that it can load the Windows App SDK runtime and call Windows App SDK APIs.
 This tutorial demonstrates this scenario using a basic Console app project, but the steps apply to any unpackaged desktop app that uses the Windows App SDK.

-Before completing this tutorial, we recommend that you review [Runtime architecture and deployment scenarios](deployment-architecture.md) to learn more about the Framework package dependency your app takes when it uses Reunion, and the additional components required to work in an unpackaged app.
+Before completing this tutorial, we recommend that you review [Runtime architecture](deployment-architecture.md) to learn more about the Framework package dependency your app takes when it uses Reunion, and the additional components required to work in an unpackaged app.

 > [!NOTE]
 > The Windows App SDK was previously known by the code name **Project Reunion**.
 Some SDK assets such as the VSIX extension and NuGet packages still use the code name, but these assets will be renamed in a future release.
 Some areas of the documentation still use **Project Reunion** when referring to an existing asset or a specified earlier release.